 Over the last two weeks, Christian blogs have been ablaze with debates about the Trinity.
 These debates have centered on how the Son relates to the Father.
 One side argues that how the Son submits to the Father in history is the same way God the Father relates to the God the Son in eternity.
 The other side argues that the way the Son submits to the Father in history is not the way God the Son relates to the Father in eternity.

 The first position goes by at least three names: eternal function subordination (EFS), eternal relational subordination (ERS), or eternal relational authority-submission (ERAS).
-More specifically, it argues that the way the Son differs from the Father by submitting, while the Father to the Son by exerting authority.
+More specifically, it argues that the way the Son differs from the Father is by submitting, while the Father to the Son is by exerting authority.
 This relationship is how these two members of Trinity differ in eternity.

-For EFS proponents, the submission of the Son does not indicate any inferiority between two essentially.
+For EFS proponents, the submission of the Son does not indicate any inferiority between the two essentially.
 Actually, submission is an honorable role that does not require an ontological difference between the Father and Son.
 Further, this analogy between the Father and Son makes sense of human relations, relations between husband (authority) and wife (submission).
 1 Corinthians 11:3 provides justification for this position: “But I want you to understand that the head of every man is Christ, the head of a wife is her husband, and the head of Christ is God.”

 The other side represents the Patristic, Medieval, and Reformed tradition of assigning no submission to the Son in eternity.
 I will call this position the non-EFS view (it could also be called the classical view).
 The non-EFS position asserts that the Son submits to the Father in history, but the Son’s submission in history does not mean that this is how one can distinguish the Son from the Father in eternity.
 Instead, the Son proceeds from the Father on mission eternally, which expresses itself in temporal submission during that mission.
 The Son, then, differs from the Father because the Son eternally procedes from the Father.